Connecticut Dog-Friendly Travel Guide

 1. Ethan Allen Hotel

 The Ethan Allen Hotel is located in Danbury.
-This hotel boasts a laid back atmosphere in a luxurious, elegant setting.
+This hotel boasts a laid-back atmosphere in a luxurious, elegant setting.
 Plus, they allow two dogs of any size to stay with you.
-There is an additional pet fee, which is $50 per stay.
+There is an additional pet fee, which includes a deposit of $100 per stay for incidentals and a pet fee of $75 per stay and per pet.

 2. Homewood Suites by Hilton Stratford